Inviscid Water-Waves and interface modeling: Numerical results and convergence

 \subsection{Case 3: wave breaking}

-Finally we turned to a strongly non-linear problem, that of a wave breaking.
+Finally we turn to a strongly non-linear problem, that of a wave breaking.
 We consider a flat bottom and a mean water depth $h=1$.
 We consider an initial interface of the form

 Our initial velocity stems from \eqref{eq CI simple wave} but is now used with large amplitude.
 In doing so it is important to relax the approximation $\mb n \simeq \mb e_y \, .$ We start with \eqref{eq z Phi lin} which yields the initial condition on velocity